 An annual independent financial audit of the books and records of SCCCS will be conducted as required by Education Code Sections 47605(b)(5)(I) and 47605(m).
 The books and records of SCCCS will be kept in accordance with generally accepted accounting principles, and as required by applicable law, the audit will employ generally accepted accounting procedures.
 The audit shall be conducted in accordance with applicable provisions within the California Code of Regulations governing audits of charter schools as published in the State Controller's K-12 Audit Guide.

-SCCCS will select an independent auditor through a request for proposal format.
+SCCCS will select an independent auditor through a request for proposal format by the Executive Director in conjunction with the audit committee appointed by the Board of Trustees.
 The auditor will have, at a minimum, a CPA and educational institution audit experience and will be approved by the State Controller on its published list as an educational audit provider.
 To the extent required under applicable federal law, the audit scope will be expanded to include items and processes specified in applicable Office of Management and Budget Circulars.

-The annual audit will be completed and forwarded to the District, the County Superintendent of Schools, the State Controller, and to the CDE by the 15th of December of each year.
-The Principal, along with the audit committee, if any, will review any audit exceptions or deficiencies and report to the SCCCS Board of Trustees with recommendations on how to resolve them.
-The Board will submit a report to the District describing how the exceptions and deficiencies have been or will be resolved to the satisfaction of the District along with an anticipated timeline for the same.
+The annual audit will be completed and forwarded to Countythe County Superintendent of Schools, the State Controller, and to the CDE by the 15th of December of each year.
+The Executive DirectorPrincipal, along with the audit committee, if any, will review any audit exceptions or deficiencies and report to the SCCCS Board of Trustees with recommendations on how to resolve them within 60 days of receiving notice of audit exceptions.
+The Board will submit a report to the County describing how the exceptions and deficiencies have been or will be resolved to the satisfaction of the County along with an anticipated 60 day timeline for the same.
 Audit appeals or requests for summary review shall be submitted to the Education Audit Appeals Panel ("EAAP") in accordance with applicable law.
 The independent financial audit of SCCCS is a public record to be provided to the public upon request.
 Furthermore, SCCCS's budget allocates appropriate funds to cover the costs of an independent financial audit in the event it is deemed necessary as well as means to make it publicly available upon request.